 Hailiang Huang, PhD

-Hailiang Huang is an Assistant Professor in the Analytic and Translational Genetics Unit at Massachusetts General Hospital (MGH) and Harvard Medical School.
-He is also an Associate Member at the Broad Institute of MIT and Harvard.
+Hailiang Huang is an Associate Professor in the Analytic and Translational Genetics Unit at Massachusetts General Hospital (MGH) and Harvard Medical School.
+He is also an Institute Member at the Broad Institute of MIT and Harvard and the Associate Director of Genetics of the Stanley Center for Psychiatric Research.

-Hailiang received cross-disciplinary training combining engineering, genetics, and medicine.
-He earned his Ph.D. from the Department of Biomedical Engineering at the Johns Hopkins School of Medicine, supervised by Dr. Joel Bader.
-He completed his postdoctoral training with Dr. Mark Daly at MGH and the Broad Institute.
+Hailiang received his B.S. from Nanjing University.
+He earned his M.A. in physics from Johns Hopkins University and his Ph.D. from the Department of Biomedical Engineering at the Johns Hopkins School of Medicine, supervised by Joel Bader.
+He completed his postdoctoral training with Mark Daly at MGH and the Broad Institute.